 Occult exclusiveness is the one barrier to this access to the world soul.
-The force of this statement will have significance only for the disciple who is taking the higher stages of his vocation.
-The aspirant may well miss its value and bearing in his life.
-The disciple must be aware of and interpret understandingly the force of the Cosmic Hierarchy using with tremendous effect characters in the most diverse spheres of world evolution, totally unrelated as they appear objectively to any occult nomenclature.
-He must pass to and fro at will sympathetically between their world of thought and his own and feel the synchronous vibration that underlies both.
-He must not stand isolated within his own circle of light and leave outside as foreign and unrelated activities the art, music, and literature which resound throughout the universe.
-These are the Master's own measured tones of expression and blend harmonically in the creative Word.
-They are voices of the Divine to which he must listen and respond to and immensely love, until his life trembles with the fullness of comprehension of the whole inspirational life of man.
+The force of this statement will have significance only for the disciple who is taking the higher stages of their vocation.
+The aspirant may well miss its value and bearing in their life.
+The disciple must be aware of and interpret understandingly the force of the Cosmic Hierarchy, using characters in the most diverse spheres of world evolution with tremendous effect, totally unrelated as they appear objectively to any occult nomenclature.
+They must pass to and fro at will, sympathetically between their world of thought and their own, feeling the synchronous vibration that underlies both.
+They must not stand isolated within their own circle of light and leave outside as foreign and unrelated activities the art, music, and literature which resound throughout the universe.
+These are the Master's own measured tones of expression and they blend harmonically in the creative Word.
+They are voices of the Divine to which they must listen and respond to and immensely love until their life trembles with the fullness of comprehension the whole inspirational life of people.

-The disciple creates his own temple of meditation, the invisible circle within which he retires at will to contact the master in the soul.
-But if those precincts become a concrete barrier which induces isolation and unresponsiveness to the myriad expressions of technique manifesting through the souls of the great army of master spirits, past and present, on the broad highway of evolution, who have lighted up the whole path to the present hour with a splendor of character and genius so noble and impressive that we sometimes wonder whether they were indeed men, then not only is the heresy of separateness, that cardinal sin that besets every aspirant, upon us, but we pass on blindly and oblivious of the greatest gift of the Masters to aspiring men.
+The disciple creates their own temple of meditation, the invisible circle within which they retire at will to contact the Master in the soul.
+If those precincts become a concrete barrier which induce isolation and unresponsiveness to the myriad expressions of technique manifesting through the souls of the great army of master spirits, past and present, on the broad highway of evolution, who have lighted up the whole path to the present hour with a splendor of character and genius so noble and impressive that we sometimes wonder whether they were indeed people, then not only is the heresy of separateness, that cardinal sin that besets every aspirant upon us, but we also pass on blindly and oblivious to the greatest gift of the Masters for aspiring people.
 It is this isolation which the aspirant has with pain created and in which he seeks to remain, shielded from the intrusion of all influences likely to disturb its serenity, yet whose mission it is to extend his sympathies and contacts in every possible direction, that becomes the barrier to further progress.

-During the early years of novitiate the aspirant is prone to pride himself greatly upon the acquisition of new knowledge, and the temptation to build and hold for himself is strong.
+During the early years of novitiate, the aspirant is prone to pride themselves greatly upon the acquisition of new knowledge and the temptation to build and hold for themselves is strong.
 I have observed this attitude in many a young Rosicrucian student.
-But it has been gratifying also to observe that as he passes on to higher grades of instruction, a reaction to this attitude takes place.
-He finds himself inevitably drawn gradually by the strong vibration active within the sphere of his acquired knowledge to seek for some way in which to project his increasing force and influence for the benefit of others.
-Not until this change of attitude manifests is it possible for him to think in terms of discipleship.
+It has also been gratifying to observe that as they pass on to higher grades of instruction, a reaction to this attitude takes place.
+They inevitably find themselves gradually drawn by the strong vibration active within the sphere of their acquired knowledge to seek for some way in which to project their increasing force and influence for the benefit of others.
+Not until this change of attitude manifests is it possible for them to think in terms of discipleship.

 The entire tendency of the life of discipleship today is toward group cooperation and effort.
 The Masters are cosmopolitan in thought, work, and influence.
 There are no barriers to their seership, comprehension, and bountiful compassion.
-Let the disciple attune his mind to this large and dignified conception.
-"The divine give; they demand that you also shall give before you can be of their kin."
+Let the disciple attune their mind to this large and dignified conception, "The divine give; they demand that you also shall give before you can be of their kin."